 Upon acceptance to the Summer Studies program, you may be asking "What's next?"
-Please refer carefully to the next steps so that you are prepared for an awesome Summer Studies experience!
+Please refer carefully to the next steps so that you are prepared for a successful Summer Studies experience!

 - Register for class.

 All Summer Studies class registrations are completed by submitting a completed and signed Summer Studies Course Request Form.
-There are instructions for returning the form on page 2.
-Please be sure to review important dates.
+The 2015 Summer Studies Course Request Form will be linked here soon for download.

 A guidance counselor's signature is required to register for courses.
-However, if you are a home school student, your parent can sign as the guidance counselor.
-You will receive a confirmation email from the DE coordinator when you are registered.
+If you attend homeschool, your parent can sign as the guidance counselor.
+You will receive a confirmation email from your program adviser when you are registered.

 - Arrive for check-in.

-Check-in begins at 1:30 p.m. on Saturday, June 14, 2014.
+Check-in begins at 1:30 p.m. on Saturday, June 13, 2015.
 Plan to arrive on campus at Printy Hall student lounge no later than 2 p.m.
-If you need to arrive earlier than 1:30 p.m., please contact the DE coordinator so that we can ensure a University representative is available to greet you.
+If you need to arrive earlier than 1:30 p.m., please contact your program adviser so that we can ensure a University representative is available to greet you.

 - Coordinate airport transportation (if necessary).